Kaari Utrio: Personal history

-Utrio has been active in several organisations.
-She has been the chairman of the Minna Canth Society from 1999.
+Utrio has been the chair of the Minna Canth Society since 1999.
 Utrio is a member of Amnesty International and has been on the board of the Finnish Association of Writers for several years.
 She has also been active in municipal politics as a non-committed member of the Social Democratic group of the Somero municipal government from 1980 to 1988, and the chair of the municipality's committee for library and culture.
 Her efforts to secure the election of a female President for the Republic of Finland had been remarkable: after making volunteer work in 1994 campaign for Elisabeth Rehn (who almost won, i.e. lost the 1994 presidential election by small margin), in 1999 professor Utrio joined the campaign for Tarja Halonen, serving in 1999–2000 and anew in 2005–2006 as Chairperson of the non-party-committed Political Action Citizenry Delegation (PAC) for Tarja Halonen's success (Halonen got elected in 2000 and again on 2006).
-Utrio has also given many lectures in many events all around Finland.

-Utrio was appointed an artistic professor for the years 1995 to 2000, which was a recognition for her work.
+Utrio was appointed an artistic professor for the years 1995 to 2000, in recognition of her work.
 Utrio has been an academic in the Väinö Tanner Foundation since 2000.
-She was awarded the Finnish State Publication Prize in 2002 for her life's work, and Pro Finlandia medal in 1993.
+She was awarded the Finnish State Publication Prize in 2002 for her life's work, and the Pro Finlandia medal in 1993.